MileHacker Logo

 • For domestic flights within Canada, arrive 90 minutes before departure.

-• For international connections, permit TWO hours before departure.
+• For international connections, allow 2 hours before departure.

-• Always check with your specific airline for recommended arrival times.
+• Always confirm with your specific airline for recommended arrival times.

 • Skyscanner for flight options.